 Colin Storrie, FCPA, GAICD

-Colin Storrie has over 20 years’ experience in senior finance roles in listed companies, investment banking and government.
+Mr Colin Storrie has over 20 years’ experience in senior finance roles in listed companies, investment banking and government.
 This includes Group Treasurer, Deputy Chief Financial Officer and Chief Financial Officer roles within Qantas Airways Ltd and AMP Ltd. He has also held a number of director roles in both listed and non-listed companies.
 Currently, Colin is an independent non-executive Director of AIG Australia Ltd and is Chair of both its Board Audit and Risk Committees.
 He is also an independent non-executive director of North Queensland Airports and Toronto City Airport Terminal Operations.
 He holds a bachelor of commerce, a graduate diploma in management, is a fellow of the Australian Society of Certified Practicing Accountants (FCPA) and a Graduate of the Australian Institute of Company Directors (GAICD).

 Olivia joined Qantas in 2009 and has held several positions, including the Group Executive for Government Relations and Corporate Affairs.
 She has over 15 years of experience in public affairs, marketing and government relations.
 Olivia joined Qantas from the Tourism & Transport Forum, Australia’s peak tourism industry group where, as Executive Director, she led its public advocacy and engagement with federal and state governments.
 She has worked in a range of public and corporate affairs roles, including for the UK based, Business in the Community (part of the Prince's Trust) and the Australian Tourist Commission (now Tourism Australia).

 Suzanne currently works as a consultant with The University of Melbourne.
 Until recently, she was the Executive General Manager, residential communities at Australian Unity since 2016 and has over 15 years’ experience in health care, social and community support services.
 Over her extensive career she has held distinguished roles including CEO of Vivir Healthcare, CEO of Save the Children Australia and CEO of Marie Stopes International.
 Suzanne spent much of her earlier career overseas, with roles at the United Nations Transitional Authority in Cambodia and Thailand and with Telstra in Cambodia and Vietnam.
 In 2005, Suzanne was recognised for her outstanding career achievements when she was awarded the Hudson Community and Government Award as part of the National Telstra Business Women’s Awards.